Japan–Myanmar relations

-Japan–Myanmar relations are bilateral relations between Japan and Myanmar.
-It is sometimes referred to as Japan–Burma relations, based on Myanmar's former name Burma until 1989.
-Japan and Burma enjoyed good relations after the two country's 1954 peace treaty and World War II reparations agreement.
+Japan–Myanmar relations are the bilateral relations between Japan and the Republic of the Union of Myanmar.
+The two countries enjoyed good relations after the two country's 1954 peace treaty and World War II reparations agreement.
 Myanmar and Japan held some of the strongest ties among Asian countries, often called a "special relationship" throughout the socialist period.
 Japan's influence waned towards the 2000s as an ambivalent power stuck between sanctionists like the United States and new engagers like China.
 Japan today has retained significant political and economic influence over the Myanmar military in the wake of the 2021 Myanmar coup d'état.
 Japan has previously condemned the coup and the killing of peaceful protestors.

 History

 Japan has had contact with Myanmar and other Southeast Asians countries for several centuries.
 In the 16th century, Japanese were present in nearby Ayutthaya and Manila at the time, including as slaves bought and sold by Portuguese traders.
 There is evidence of Japanese warriors (Samurai) playing active roles fighting for the Arakanese Kingdom of Mrauk U against the First Toungoo Empire in the early 17th century.
+According to the tradition of Shan people, many samurai fled from Ayutthaya Kingdom served local kings of Kengtung.